 The rules concerning rideshare liability are different than for other types of car accidents.
 You deserve to understand your legal options in the event you’ve been injured.
 The personal injury attorneys of Hale & Monico are passionate about accident victims’ rights, and we work to secure the compensation our clients need to get back to their lives.

-What Is Ridesharing – And How Does It Differ From Public Transportation?
+What Is Ridesharing – And How Does It Differ From Chicago Public Transportation?

 Taxis, buses, trains, and other forms of traditional public transportation generally have set routes, and it’s up to a passenger to find a cab or other vehicle so they can catch a ride.
 Uber and Lyft are user-based services by which the passenger can directly request a driver to come pick him or her up.
 This on-demand service is made possible by downloading an app onto the user’s phone, which can then be accessed to request and pay for a nearby driver.
 Passengers can even track the location of their drivers using GPS to determine how soon they will arrive.